 All of the summaries of statutes, opinions, financial and statistical data, and other related reports and documents described in this Preliminary Official Statement are subject to the actual provisions of such documents.
 The summaries do not purport to be complete statements of such provisions and reference is made to such documents, copies of which are either publicly available or available for inspection during normal business hours at the City Hall, 201 W. Main St., PO Box 337, Harper, Kansas, 67058.
-Additional information regarding the Issuer or the Bonds may be obtained from the Issuer's Financial Advisor, Ranson Financial Group, LLC, 200 W. Douglas, Suite 110, Wichita, Kansas 67202, Attention: Larry Kleeman, by phone ((316) 264-3400) or e-mail (larry@citycode.com).
+Additional information regarding the City or the Notes may be obtained from the City's Financial Advisor, Ranson Financial Group, LLC, 200 W. Douglas, Suite 110, Wichita, Kansas 67202, Attention: Larry Kleeman, by phone (316) 264-3400) or e-mail (larry@citycode.com).

-THE BONDS
+THE NOTES

-Authority for the Bonds
+Authority for the Notes

-The Bonds are being issued under the authority of and pursuant to and in full compliance with the Constitution and laws of the State, specifically K.S.A.
-10-101 to 10-125, inclusive, K.S.A.
-12-110c and K.S.A.
-12-1736 et seq.,, all as amended and supplemented (collectively, the "Act").
-The Bonds are further issued pursuant to an ordinance and resolution passed by the governing body of the Issuer on December 9, 2024 (collectively, the "Bond Resolution") for the purpose of providing permanent financing for the costs related to certain internal improvements of the Issuer.
-See "THE IMPROVEMENTS" herein for additional detail.
+The Notes are being issued pursuant to and in full compliance with the Constitution and statutes of the State of Kansas (the "State"), including K.S.A.
+10-101 to 10-125, inclusive (specifically including K.S.A.
+10-123), and Charter Ordinance No. 18 of the Issuer, all as amended and supplemented (collectively, the "Act"), and a resolution adopted by the governing body of the Issuer on July 14, 2025 (the "Note Resolution") for the purpose of paying the cost of certain street improvements in the Issuer (the "Improvements").

-Security for the Bonds
+Security for the Notes

-The Bonds shall be general obligations of the Issuer payable as to both principal and interest, from ad valorem taxes which may be levied without limitation as to rate or amount upon all the taxable tangible property, real and personal, within the territorial limits of the Issuer.
-The full faith, credit and resources of the Issuer are irrevocably pledged for the prompt payment of the principal of and interest on the Bonds as the same become due.
+The Notes shall be general obligations of the Issuer payable as to both principal and interest from the proceeds of the Issuer's general obligation bonds, and if not so paid, from ad valorem taxes which may be levied without limitation as to rate or amount upon all the taxable tangible property, real and personal, within the territorial limits of the Issuer.
+The full faith, credit and resources of the Issuer are irrevocably pledged for the prompt payment of the principal of and interest on the Notes as the same become due.